 You cannot fully uninstall WebView from your phone.
 But, you can remove its updates to go back to the factory version.
 Once that happens, you can update it.
 Sometimes, doing that fixes the Android System Webview not updating issue.

 To do so, open the Play Store on your phone and search for Android System WebView.
 Open it.
 Tap on Uninstall.
 Wait for it to uninstall.
 Then, tap on Update.

 Tip: If you’re on the beta program of the app, that might be causing the problem.
 So, in the app page on Play Store, scroll down and tap the option to leave the beta program.

 Now, pray to the Google overlords that the Android System WebView update problem is resolved.

 5. Clear Cache and Data for Play Store

-One of the best solutions that works is to clear cache and data for Google Play Store.
+One of the best solutions that work is to clear cache and data for Google Play Store.
 Typically, we suggest only clearing the cache for other apps as it’s different from clearing data.
 That’s because clearing storage would remove the data associated with the app.
-But in this case, things are different as no such data is linked with Play Store.
+But in this case, things are different as no such data is linked with the Play Store.

 Clearing data for Play Store will only reset the settings in the Play Store, such as notification settings, auto-update of apps, parental controls, and more.

 To clear cache and data for Google Play Store, follow these steps: